South Dakota Insurance Continuing Education

 This course provides the 20 hours of CE that combination L&H and P&C holders need!
 It applies to producers in all lines of insurance.
 This course will review key concepts and principles of Property & Casualty and Life & Health insurance, including 20 hours of continuing education content and the mandatory exam.
 No additional reporting fees!

-South Dakota 10 Hour Property & Casualty Review
+South Dakota 10 Hour Life and Health Review

-South Dakota 10 Hour Life & Health Review
+South Dakota 10 Hour Property and Casualty Review

 This 8 hour class is approved by the State of South Dakota.
-It meets the mandatory education requirement to start selling Long Term Care Insurance.
-No additional reporting fees!
+It meets the mandatory initial continuing education requirement to start selling Long Term Care Insurance for licensed producers.

 This course is approved by the South Dakota Division of Insurance (ID 1276297).